Skip to main content

 Intermediate

 To determine if a wellness app is monetizing your personal data, you must become an active investigator of its digital architecture and legal disclosures.
-This process moves beyond a superficial acceptance of terms and conditions into a more forensic analysis of the app’s and data-sharing permissions.
+This process moves beyond a superficial acceptance of terms and conditions into a more forensic analysis of the app’s privacy policy and data-sharing permissions.

 The language used in these documents is often dense and legalistic, yet within it are the clues that reveal the company’s true stance on your data privacy.
 Your personal health information, reflecting the intricate workings of your endocrine and metabolic systems, is far too valuable to be given away without your full comprehension.